 Recent projects listed on Hopkins Van Mil’s (HVM) website include public consultations on whole genome sequencing for newborn screenings and biometric data.

-This website has since learned that the first phase of the Spectrum 10K consultation carried out by HVM will take place on Zoom on 24 January, with autistic adults invited to take part in the two-hour long confidential call “with one or two members of the Hopkins Van Mil team and up to five other autistic adults”.
+This website has since learned that the first phase of the Spectrum 10K consultation carried out by HVM includes a Zoom session taking place on 24 January, with autistic adults invited to take part in the two-hour long confidential call “with one or two members of the Hopkins Van Mil team and up to five other autistic adults”.

 All attendees involved will be paid at a rate of £20 per hour for their time.